James Thornton (environmentalist): Influence, memberships and media

 Thornton appeared on stage with Brian Eno at the Luminous Festival, Sydney Opera House, in 2009 to discuss the environment.
 He also featured in the BBC2 Arena documentary of Brian Eno.
 At this time Thornton wrote for The Sydney Morning Herald on why humanity needs a new renaissance.

 In 2009 the New Statesman named Thornton as one of ten people who could change the world.
 He was also called 'a new kind of environmental hero' by BBC Radio 4 and Metropolitan magazine called him 'La force tranquille'.
 In 2013 The Lawyer identified him as one of the Top 100 lawyers practising in the UK.
 The Financial Times awarded him its Special Achievement Award at the 2016 Innovative Lawyer Awards.

+James's TED TALK, featuring his work with the Supreme Court of China, has been viewed more than 1.8 million times.

 Thornton is a member of the bars of New York, California, and the Supreme Court of the United States, and a Solicitor of England and Wales.
 He is a Conservation Fellow of the Zoological Society of London and a fellow of Ashoka, the network of leaders in social innovations.
 His latest book, Client Earth is described by Nature as "a tantalizing glimpse of how a variety of strategies can converge to create a global environmental enforcement effort."